matteoferla/EV-A71-2A-elaborations/analyses/analyses.md

 ## Dimer

+### Background
-In Uniprot entry B9VUU3|POLG_HE71 there is written it may be a dimer. https://www.uniprot.org/uniprotkb/B9VUU3/entry#:~:text=Protease%202A-,Homodimer.,-By%20Similarity

-The crystal structure is monomeric, so maybe its P2 that is dimer?
+In Uniprot entry B9VUU3|POLG_HE71 there is written it may be a dimer. https://www.uniprot.org/uniprotkb/B9VUU3/entry#:~:text=Protease%202A-,Homodimer.,-By%20Similarity The crystal structure is monomeric, so maybe its P2 that is dimer?

+In the PDB:7DA6 (Chen et al. 2022) a native-like ligand is bound to a C110A protein.
+The N-terminus of the protease starts _properly_ at 8 within 2 disordered preceding residues and the N is 13Å from residue 2 of C-terminus of the substrate: 3.5Å * 7 = 17Å, so the numbers roughly fit for it to be a true self-cleavage (cis), unlike MPro which required homodimerisation for cleavage.
+Other structure w/ ligand is 4FVD w/ 10mer (Cai et al 2013).

+### Results

 AF2 prediction: